 Learning OutcomesUpon successful completion of this course, students will have the knowledge and skills to:

-- Analyse and critically discuss key issues and debates relevant to Humanities research;
+- analyse and critically discuss key issues and debates relevant to Humanities research; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.